 It should be noted that CRGs do not include pregnancy and child birth in clinical classification.
-Since pregnant women, women delivering, and newborns contribute to utilization and expenditures, members who had claims for any of these diagnoses were flagged for the risk-adjustment model.
-The following ICD-9 diagnosis coding was used for this purpose:
+Since pregnant women, women delivering, and newborns contribute to utilization and expenditures, members who had claims for any of these diagnoses were flagged for the riskadjustment model.
+The following ICD-9 and ICD-10 diagnosis codings were used for this purpose:

-- Pregnancy and child birth: 630-677 (and all 3rd and 4th digits) - Conditions in perinatal period: 760-779 (and all 3rd and 4th digits) - Supervision of pregnancy: V22, V23, V24, V27 (and all 3rd and 4th digits) - Live-born infants: V3 (and all 3rd and 4th digits)
+- Pregnancy and child birth: ICD-9 630-677 and ICD-10 000-09A (and all 3rd and 4th digits) - Conditions in perinatal period: ICD-9 760-779 and ICD-10 P00-P96 (and all 3rd and 4th digits) - Supervision of pregnancy: ICD-9 V22, V23, V24, V27 and ICD-10 Z33, Z34, Z39 (and all 3rd and 4th digits) - Live-born infants: ICD-9 V3 and ICD-10 Z38 (and all 3rd and 4th digits)

-Adjustment for Medicaid Population
+Adjustment for the Medicaid & Medicare Populations

-These profiles combine three populations that have significant differences in demographics, socioeconomic status, health status, provider reimbursement structures, and services covered and used.
+These profiles combine three populations - commercial, Medicaid, and Medicare - that have significant differences in demographics, socioeconomic statuses, health statuses, provider reimbursement structures, and services covered and used.
 For these profiles, risk-adjustment models were further enhanced to include three adjustments for Medicaid.
-As in the previous version of HSA profiles, Medicaid was adjusted at the individual member level (commercial = 0, Medicaid = 1).
+As in the previous version of HSA profiles, Medicaid was adjusted at the individual member level.

-Further examination indicated that members who received Special Medicaid Services (SMS) may have had a level of disability not adjusted for through the CRGs.
+Further examination indicated that members who received Special Medicaid Services (SMSs) may have had a level of disability not adjusted for through the CRGs.
 Examples of Special Medicaid Services include members receiving day treatment, residential treatment, case management services, and special school services covered by the Department of Education.
 These types of services can contribute significantly to a member's total expenditures.
-After evaluation of statistical distributions for these services, members with more than the median (50th percentile) of expenditures for these services were flagged and adjusted for in the risk-adjustment model.
+After evaluation of statistical distributions for these services, members with more than the median (50th percentile) of expenditures for these services were flagged and adjusted for in the riskadjustment model.

-Evaluation of the risk-adjustment model also indicated that a practice's percentage of total members that were Medicaid (i.e., percent Medicaid) was a statistically significant predictor of total expenditures.
+Evaluation of the risk-adjustment model also indicated that a practice's percentage of total members that were covered by Medicaid (i.e., "percent Medicaid") was a statistically significant predictor of total expenditures.
 Practices in Vermont varied significantly regarding the percentage of members who were Medicaid.
-The range for practices in the adult profiles was 1.2% - 53.6%, while the range for practices in the pediatric profiles was 26.0% - 85.0%.
+The range for practices for this round of profiles production was 2.2% - 54.2% for the adult profiles, while the range for practices in the pediatric profiles was 30.5% - 90%.
 The risk-adjustment model included a new variable for each member that was their practice's percent Medicaid.
 This variable adjusts for Medicaid practice-level effects at the person level, which were then rolled up to the HSA level.
 Additionally, to account for differences in maternity between the major insurers, an interaction term was added between Medicaid and maternity.